---

 *Disclosure: Mersel AI is a managed GEO service.
 The following describes our approach.*

-* **Content engine with real feedback loop:** We build prompt maps from buyer research and produce citation-ready content delivered directly to your CMS.
-By connecting the program to GSC and GA4 data, the system learns which content earns citations for your specific category and adapts accordingly.
+* **Content engine with real feedback loop:** We build prompt maps from buyer research and deliver citation-ready content directly to your CMS.
+The system connects to GSC and GA4 data to learn which content earns citations for your specific category and adapts accordingly.

 * **AI-native infrastructure layer:** We deploy an AI-readable layer behind your existing site featuring clean entity definitions, schema markup, llms.txt configuration, and crawler-optimized content.
-This implementation requires no internal engineering resources, and human visitors see no changes to the site.
+This requires no engineering resources and remains invisible to human visitors.

 | :--- | :--- | :--- |